sorelmitra/learn/verifit/Readme.md

 ## Setting Up the Framework(s)

-The framework(s) I find need to be easily set-up in a new, time-constrained project.
+The framework will be easy to set up in a new, time-constrained project.

 Setting up the framework for that particular project needs to be somewhere along the lines of:

-- Adding contents from an existing package.json to the project's package.json and running `npm install`
 - Adding to a python's requirements.txt from an existing requirements.txt and running `pip install`
 - Creating a directory structure for the tests